leonatwork/team_nvn/README.md

 ## About

 High Five is a Python-based game developed by Team NVN under ACM AMOC-2018.
-It’s a five set “Stone-Paper-Scissors” game where the webcam records your hand gesture and the code compares it with a random input by the computer.
+It’s a five set “Rock-Paper-Scissors” game where the webcam records your hand gesture and the code compares it with a random input by the computer.
 The game is all based on how lucky you are !

 ## Installation